City

 “From a process standpoint, the facilitator selection should have occurred after the [committee] co-chairs were chosen.
 Given that the process was not as transparent as it could have been, we will restart it,” Wesley said.
 “Our work in these brand-new TIF districts will align with our focus on inclusion.
 That means our co-chairs need to be involved in critical decisions like this, and they will be.”

-Committee members that spoke to WW say they expressed concerns not only with the process, but also with the selection of Holt specifically.
+Committee members who spoke to WW say they expressed concerns not only with the process, but with the selection of Holt specifically.

 “Additionally, information regarding Holt’s past and current lawsuits raised concerns among members of the committee,” the co-chairs wrote.
 “We want to ensure that our participation is not connected to, or perceived as supporting, matters that do not align with our values or the interests of the community we represent.”